Sanmaria21/Final-Project/README.md

 Displays a confusion matrix heatmap.

-Multi-Class ROC Curve:
+AUC
 Uses label_binarize to handle multi-class ROC computation.
-Plots ROC curves and calculates AUC for each class.
-Displays an overall AUC score
+Displays an overall AUC score using roc_auc_score with multi_class

 MODEL 3- SVM
 Imported necessary libraries for the model.